-PRO: When you offer to seller-finance, you'll get not just the purchase price of your home but also the interest that the buyer pays over the life of the loan.
+PRO: Your sales price is effectively higher when you offer to seller-finance, as you'll get not just the purchase price of your home but also the interest that the buyer pays over the life of the loan.
 Most sellers collect a down payment right away, often equal to about 20% of the selling price.
 They'll also collect a healthy interest rate on their money for the term of the loan.

 Wider Array of Buyers

-PRO: Regardless of the market conditions, seller-financing can help attract buyers who may not qualify for or feel comfortable with a traditional mortgage.
-There may may also be a opportunity to work with otherwise highly qualified self-employed individuals who may not have the precise documentation required in order to qualify for a fully underwritten bank loan.
+PRO: Regardless of the market conditions, seller-financing can help attract a wider array of buyers who may not qualify for or feel comfortable with a traditional mortgage.
+There may may also be a opportunity to work with otherwise highly-qualified self-employed individuals who may not have the precise documentation required in order to qualify for a fully underwritten bank loan.

 Quicker Sale of a Difficult Property

-PRO: Every month that your home doesn't sell, you have to pay for insurance, utilities and other services associated with the house.
+PRO: Do you need your property to sell quicker?
+Every month that your home doesn't sell, you have to pay for insurance, utilities and other services associated with the house.
 This can significantly cut into earnings from the sale.
 Plus, if you are making mortgage payments on two homes at once, this can cause a significant strain on household finances.
 If your home is not moving as quickly as you'd like, putting seller-financing on the table might raise additional interest from buyers.

 Chance to Offer Incentives Few Sellers Will

-PRO: Only about one in 10 houses on the market offer seller-financing.
+PRO: You are offering an incentive that few sellers do.
+Only about one in 10 houses on the market offer seller-financing.
 If you are willing to do this for a buyer, you put your home into a very exclusive club.
 This perk can give you the chance to sell for a higher amount than might otherwise be possible.
 On the other hand, offering to finance a sale on your own also has a few possible drawbacks to consider.

-CON: In most cases, this is only on the table for people who have 100% ownership of their home.
+CON: Can you realistically offer seller financing?
+How does seller financing work?
+In most cases, this is only on the table for people who have 100% ownership of their home.
 Most mortgages have due-on-sale clauses.
 If you still owe on your mortgage, you will most likely have to pay off the balance as soon as you sell.
 Since most people do not have the funds on-hand to do that, it usually comes out of the proceeds when they sell their home.